murphye/gloo-demo/README.md

 * There is an OpenAPI spec that is deployed with the application at the `/openapi` endpoint.
 * The hosted UI for the application should have free access to the API endpoints.
-* External consumers of the application should only have access with an API key, via a Gloo API Product.

 ### Scenario Part 2

-*
+* There is a v1 and a v2 of the Todo application.
+The v2 version has a new feature to remove a Todo, and the API spec is different.